IMAP receiving does not create a new user

 config.action_controller.consider_all_requests_local = true config.action_controller.perform_caching = false

-#17 Updated by Axel B. over 9 years ago
+#17 Updated by Axel B. almost 12 years ago

 Same here ... we are also using Redmine 1.0.2.
 Within our Redmine instance user accounts have to be checked manually.
 But to test the issue mail importer I enabled the option automatic account activation.
 Unfortunately without positiv results...